-JEHOVAH.
-Most Christian translaters of the Old Testament, including our own, generally abstain from introducing the Name in their versions, putting "the Lord" instead of Jehovah, in this following the example of the Jews, who, to avoid any attempt to pronounce the name, read ארכי Adonai, instead of it, and of the seventy who set down the word $Ki\rho\iota_0s$ in lieu of it.
-The Jewish notion of this matter is explained in the Talmud, on the authority of R. Nathan Ben Isaac, who is reported to say, "In this world things are not as in the world to come; in this world we write the name of God with the letters in the tocome we shall both read and write ""."
+Most Christian translators of JEHOVAH. the Old Testament, including our own, generally abstain from introducing the Name in their versions, putting "the Lord" instead of Jehovah, in this following the example of the Jews, who, to avoid any attempt to pronounce the name, read ארכי Adonai, instead of it, and of the seventy who set down the word Kúpios in lieu of it.
+The Jewish notion of this matter is explained in the Talmud, on the authority of R. Nathan Ben Isaac, who is reported to say, "In this world things are not as in the world to come; in this world we write the name of God with the letters יהוה (Jehovah), and read אדכי (Adonai), but in the world to come we shall both read and write יהוה."

 JEPTHA.
 There is an old masonic tradition respecting Jeptha to the following effect.
-When the Ephraimites had assembled together to molest Jeptha, their leader encamped round a certain pillar, which being placed in an elevated situation, commanded a view of the ancient country, where Jeptha was prepared to receive him.
-After the battle, when the Ephraimites were retreating, Jeptha called a council of war to decide upon the necessary means of intercepting them, where it was agreed that they should be made to pronounce a password on the shores of Gilgal, by which they might be distinguished in the dark as in the light.
+When the Ephraimites had assembled together to molest Jeptha, their leader encamped round a certain pillar, which being placed in an elevated situation. commanded a view of the adjacent country, where Jeptha was prepared to receive him.
+After the battle, when the Ephraimites were retreating, Jeptha called a council of war to decide upon the necessary means of intercepting them, where it was agreed that they should be made to pronounce a pass-word on the shores of Gilgal, by which they might be distinguished in the dark as in the light.
 And as they were unable to pronounce this word, they were immediately slain.
 This test word having been thus used to distinguish friend from foe, &c.